kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 I've chosen the "learn by experimenting" approach because that's how I've learned about command-line tools.
 In my case, there was no single "click" moment after which I've understood all the things.
-Instead, it's a never-ending process of building mental models, proving them to be wrong, and then adjusting those models to reflect new knowledge.
+Instead, I've learned through a never-ending process of building mental models, proving them to be wrong, and then adjusting those models to reflect new knowledge.

 Target audience are people who wants to start working on command line tools.